guglielmogattiglio/bayescart/README.md

 - **Modular design:** Separate modules for node data, tree structure, and BCART sampling.
 - **Test suite:** Automated tests are included.
 - **Documentation:** Fully generated via Sphinx and published on GitHub Pages.

+For more information on the creation of the package, see [this dedicated page](https://guglielmogattiglio.com/blog/bayescart-python-package/).

 ## Installation